Gechyb/IDS706_DE_Wk6-Introduction_to_databases/README.md

 **Ranking Analysis**
 - Found the institution with the best world rank (rank = 1).
+    - Harvard university ranked 1 in the word
 - Calculated the average world rank across all universities.

 ```sql